-- Use a clean drying towel or synthetic chamois to dry the remainder of the car.
-Start at the top of the car and work down.
-If you’re using a large drying towel or chamois, throw it out over the flat surface areas and slowly pull it toward you across the surface of the car.
+- Use a clean drying towel to dry the remainder of the car.
+Start at the top and work down.
+If you’re using a large drying towel, throw it out over the flat surface areas and slowly pull it toward you across the surface of the car.
 Shake and turn your drying towel frequently.
-To prevent streaking, fold your chamois or towel into a square for wiping.
+To prevent streaking, fold your towel into a square for wiping.

 - Once the exterior is mostly dry, open the doors and wipe down the jambs, sills and seal areas.
-Be sure to dry under the doors, or your sills will get wet again as soon as you close the doors.
+Dry under the doors, or your sills will get wet again as soon as you close the doors.

 - Use a terry detailing towel to dry your tires and wheels.
 Do not use your good chamois or drying towel on the tires and wheels, as it will become soiled.

-- Open the trunk and hood, and wipe down the jambs and seals.
-On the engine, use the damp towel you used to dry the tires and wheels to remove dust and light oil from the top of the engine and engine compartment surfaces.
-While the hood is open and you have a towel, check your oil.
-After you finish wiping down your engine, put the dirty towel in the wash.
-Don't use it on your car again until you wash it.
+- Open the trunk and hood to wipe down the jambs and seals.
+On the engine, use the damp towel you used to dry the tires and wheels to remove dust and light oil from the top of the engine and compartment surfaces.
+After wiping down your engine, put the dirty towel in the wash.
+Do not use it on your car again until you wash it.

 A towel is a towel, right?
-Unfortunately, this is not correct.
+Unfortunately, no!

-Traditional polyester and polyester blend thread easily scratches automotive paint finishes.
-If you insist on using old bath towels, your car’s paint will be a swirled mess.
+Traditional polyester and polyester blend thread easily can easily scratch an automotive paint finish.
+Your car’s paint will be a swirled mess.
 The solution is microfiber!